-For many teachers, summer has commenced, while for others like myself, the beginning of a school year is right around the corner.
-I’ve seen so many teachers on various social media sites using their summer to plan for new and exciting things they plan to do the next school year – new labels, bulletin board decorations, seating arrangements, lessons, and classroom procedures.
-However, I have yet to read about how teachers plan to change anything about the way they grade, or more specifically, how grade their gradebook.
+For many teachers, summer has commenced, while for others such as myself, the beginning of a school year is right around the corner.
+I’ve seen so many teachers on various social media sites using their summer to plan for new and exciting things they want to do the next school year – new labels, bulletin board decorations (dollar spot at Target, anyone?), teacher planners, seating arrangements, lessons, and classroom procedures .

 Why do we have grades?